Shell integration

 gji can create and resolve worktree paths on its own, but a normal CLI process cannot change the working directory of the shell that launched it.

-That is why commands like gji go, gji new, and gji remove need shell integration if you want them to move your current terminal session directly.
+That is why commands like gji go, gji new, and gji done need shell integration if you want them to move your current terminal session directly.

 What shell integration does